Cost of Unblocking a Toilet

 A blocked toilet is usually a small plumbing job, but if it’s overflowing or you only have one toilet in the house, it can quickly become urgent.

-In most cases, the cost to unblock a toilet is around £30 to £60 for a simple blockage in the pan, but this can increase if rodding, jetting or an emergency call-out are needed.
+In most cases, the cost to unblock a toilet is around £75 to £200, depending on the type of blockage, but costs can increase further if rodding, jetting or an emergency call-out are needed.

 Need urgent help?
 Submit a few details and we’ll connect you with local plumbers near you for free, no-obligation quotes.